yonatan-juarez-5/school/README.md

 # school
-#this repo will be used to keep track of class projects
+# this repo will be used to keep track of class projects

-#cs 455
-#programming assignments
+# cs 455 java systems design

-#dsci 552 machine learning for data science
+# dsci 552 machine learning for data science

+# cs571 web development

+# cs585 database systems